pgRouting/pgrouting/src/driving_distance/doc/dd_alphashape.rst

     :x: ``float8`` x-coordinate
     :y: ``float8`` y-coordinate

+:alpha: (optional) ``float8`` alpha value.
+If specified alpha value equals 0 (default), then optimal alpha value is used.
+    For more information, see `CGAL - 2D Alpha Shapes <http://doc.cgal.org/latest/Alpha_shapes_2/group__PkgAlphaShape2.html>`_.

-Returns a vertex record for each row :
+Returns a vertex record for each row:

 :x: x-coordinate
 :y: y-coordinate

+If a result includes multiple outer/inner rings, return those with separator row (x=NULL and y=NULL).

 .. rubric:: History

 * Renamed in version 2.0.0
+* Added alpha argument with default 0 (use optimal value) in version 2.1.0
+* Supported to return multiple outer/inner ring coordinates with separator row (x=NULL and y=NULL) in version 2.1.0

 Examples
 -------------------------------------------------------------------------------